TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 1. Get armor compensation skills to lvl 4
 2. Start upgrade to a basic fit.
 Do the tank and rig change first!
 On vindicator you can fit a burst aerator if you add a faction damage control and a second centii-A type.
 You can only change the rigs after changing the low slot tank.
 The nightmare can be upgraded similarly.
 3. Get full basic fit.
 4. Finnish training/injecting the basic skills, including T2 guns.
+Train gunnery skills first.
 5. Pat yourself on the back!
 You are not longer starter.

 **Becoming Elite**